m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

 ### CIDR notation
 CIDR - Classless Inter-Domain Routing
+- introduced on 1993 and so far more preferable
 - uses 10.0.0.0/8 (8 binary bits) notation instead of 10.0.0.0 255.0.0.0
 - enables Variable Length Subnet Mask (VLSM) (e.g. 255.224.0.0 = /11) but in Class A is always /8, Class B is always /16 and Class C is always /24.